 Mind- egotistical, haughty

 Too big a rubric, hundreds of remedies.
 Wouldn’t “hyperactive children” be better?
 18 remedies.

 When i add “untidy” Sulphur comes in front of Lachesis but if i add dirtiness in place of untidy (as it contains only 5) Sulphur comes first and then Nux vomica and if i take mind-restlessness, drives him from place to place in place….

 No, I don’t think that rubric pertains to this case.
 Bart is a hyperactive child.
-He probably eats too much junk food, which is why he can’t be still and can’t study.
+He probably eats too much junk food, which is why he can’t sit still and can’t study.
 We saw him drinking a soda while watching cartoons.

-Is there any other rubric i can take for Burt sympson?
+Is there any other rubric i can take for Bart Simpson?

 Think about Bart: He has an aversion to school, an aversion to studying, an aversion to reading (all are rubrics); all he wants to do is play!
 That’s a rubric too, “Playing, desire for”.
 He’s disobedient, cruel, deceitful and untidy.
 Also, like you said, he’s got ADD and hyperactivity.
 What do you think now?